UST-Robotics-Team/Software-Tutorial-2025-Notes/advanced-tutorial-1-Advanced-Embedding-System/readme.md

 # Advanced Tutorial 1: Advanced Embedding System

-> Speedrunning all the embedded systems knowledge you need to know
+> Speedrunning all the embedded systems knowledge you need to know \
 > and maybe the knowledge you don't need to know

+> Author: Ivan Lok, Conan Cheung, Bosco Cheung

 |Date| Time |Venue|
 |----|------|-----|